-Ikarians have 20 percent less cases of cancer than Americans and about half the rate of heart disease as well as one-ninth the rate of diabetes.
-They have virtually no Alzheimer’s disease or dementia.
+Ikarians have 20% fewer cancer cases than Americans and about half of the heart disease rate and one-ninth of the diabetes rate.
+They have absolutely no dementia or Alzheimer’s disease.

 Over 150 types of will greens grow on Ikaria that have more than ten times the level of antioxidants than red wine.
 Sipping herbal teas like mountain tea and chamomile is a daily routine for locals.

-Ikaria’s lifestyle plays a very important part in their longevity.
+The lifestyle on Ikaria island plays a very important part in their longevity.
 Ikarians stay active by walking most of the time which lowers depression, weight and mortality.
 Their diet is high in whole grains, vegetables, fruits, olive oil and fish.
 They eat very little red meat.

 One older gentleman Yioryos Stamoulos is 102 years old.
 He is featured in the documentary video above.